 * Italian bonds seen vulnerable in run-up to elections

 By Ana Nicolaci da Costa

-LONDON, Feb 15 German Bunds rose on Friday the
+LONDON, Feb 15 German Bunds rose on Friday, a

-day after euro zone data reinforced the case for an
+day after euro zone data reinforced the case for the ECB to hold

 "The market thinks the G20 cannot do very much about this,

-it basically means that the euro in the current conditions will
+it basically means that the euro in current conditions

 market economist, at Rabobank said.